OSHA VIOLATION LAWSUITS

 When an employee fears their safety is at risk from unsafe working conditions, OSHA recommends that employees try first to resolve safety and health issues by reporting them to their supervisors, managers or the industry safety and health committee.

-Employees can also complain to their local OSHA Regional Office and ask for a safety inspection if they believe there is an OSHA safety violation or an “imminent danger.”
+Employees can also complain to their local OSHA Regional Office and ask for a safety inspection if they believe there is a safety violation or an “imminent danger.”

 When filing unsafe work environment lawsuits, employees and their attorneys must provide complete and accurate information about an alleged hazard, answering questions regarding the following: